Firigion/scarpets/README.md

 The app also adds two simple commands to place and remove nether portal POIs from the world, without affecting the nether portal block: just look at the block the POI is in and run `/poi_show_md portalles_poi` to set one and `/poi_show_md remove_poi` to remove it.
 Sidenote: `remove_poi` will remove _any_ POI, not only nether portals.
 I forgot to check for the type, upsi.

 For once, the [video](https://www.youtube.com/watch?v=Q6GULuQjgxQ&t=1s) is fully up to date with the features.

+#Spirals
+A nice app to make spirals with a few options.
+To use it, put `spirals.sc` in your scrpits folder and load it with `/script load spirals global`.
+After that, all functions will be available with the command `/spirals`.
+If you can't access the scripts folder, copy the contents of `spirals.mccmd` into a command block and power it.
+All functions will be available with `/script run <function_name>`.

+Available commands:
+* `spiral`: takes radius, separation between cycles of the spiral, total height and material.
+It will produce a spiral centered around the player.
+For example, to make a stone spiral with radius 10 and step 5 that makes 10 total cycles to reacha  height of 50: `/spirals spiral 10 5 50 'stone`.
+If you loaded with the command block, you'd do `/script run spiral(10, 5, 50, 'stone')`.
+* `antispiral`: the same as spiral, but it turns the other way.
+* `multi_spiral`: same as spiral, but takes one extra argument (before material) to deside how many spirals to draw.

+This three commands have a counterpart in `spiral_template`, `antispiral_template` and `multi_spiral_template`.
+These commands, intead of using a material to make a one wide spiral, will take in a template and copy it around to make the spiral.
+To select the template, graba gold sword and use left and right click to define the area.
+Read about the replace app to see how to use it.

+Made a [video](https://youtu.be/WL9Pl3eaFaU) for all these functions, except multi spiral, which you can see in this [other video](https://youtu.be/sMGKnUiST6E).